alemarco96/DECAF/README.md

   * `corpora`

-    This folder contains the corpora used for indexing.
+    This folder must be populated with the corpora data that will be processed by the index pipeline.

   * `indexes`

-    This folder contains the indexes created with the framework.
+    This folder contains the indexes data that will be produced by the index pipeline.

   * `models`

     This folder contains the machine-learning models employed.
+It must be populated according to the procedure shown in [Section 3](INSTALLATION_GUIDE.md#step-3--download-all-models) of the Installation Guide.

   * `runs`

-    This folder contains the runs produced using the search pipeline.
+    This folder contains the runs that will be generated using the search pipeline.

   * `scripts`